 A Team Build definition that generates builds containing the test binaries.

 The app to test.
-You can deploy the app as part of the scheduled test workflow and also use it for on-demand testing.
-For information about setting up scheduled testing that also deploys the app, see this blog post.
+You can deploy the app as part of the build and release workflow and also use it for on-demand testing.

 Set up your environment